The first thoughts about Zanzibar are fantastic, white sandy beaches, crystal blue water and, spices.

 The capital is Zanzibar town, located in the west part of the island.
-It consists of the old, historic part named Stone Town and other, the new part, with houses, shops, offices, apartment’s blocks.
+It consists of the old, historic part named Stone Town and another, the new part, with houses, shops, offices, and apartment blocks.

 Because of its specific architecture and culture, Stone Town was designated as a UNESCO World Heritage Site in 2000.

 The city is an unusual mix of African, Persian, Arab, Indian, and European cultures.
 Stone Town got its name because of the houses built with local coral stone by Arab traders and slaves during the 19th century.